 Our taxi drove through the busy traffic, until finally we were skirting the walls of the old city.
 When we arrived at the riad, the brother owners made up for their transgression by plying us with mint tea while we sat in the splendour of the courtyard.
-The colours of the riad were amazing and there were intricate designs everywhere we looked, from the chairs to the lanterns.
+The colours of the riad were amazing and there were intricate designs everywhere we looked, from the detail on the chairs to the beautiful lanterns.

 Jemma El Fna

 We dumped our backpacks in our equally colourful rooms, and headed out to explore the city.
 Walking through the streets, we passed the Koutoubia Mosque and Minaret and soon came across the Jemma El Fna.
 It’s a massive square surrounded by restaurants and stalls and full of storytellers in flamboyant costumes, monkeys, snake-charmers and tourist laden horse-and-carts.
-We had lunch in the square and headed through the adjacent souks that were brimming with fascinating temptations.
+We had lunch in the square and headed through the adjacent souks which were brimming with fascinating temptations.

 The lanes leading off the Jemma El Fna had an ambience of mystery.
 We spotted a hooded figure wearing a djellaba (a traditional Berber robe) unlocking an ornately painted door with a large key and couldn’t help but wonder what was behind the door.
 There were splashes of vibrant colour everywhere, the doorways, the window frames and brightly coloured carpets hung out of windows to dry.